monter08/rtime/README.md

-# Rtime
+# rTime

-Rtime is a simple and efficient tool wrtitten in Rust for tracking and managing your work hours.
+rTime is a simple tool wrtitten in Rust for tracking and managing your work hours.
 Whether you're a freelancer, remote worker, or just looking to improve your productivity, this application will help you keep a record of your time spent on various tasks and projects.

 ## Features